EmelieHedqvist/WhatToDo/README.md

 # WhatToDo
-REAMDE file for the What To Do app!
+README file for the What To Do app!